In this section

 |

-the SHA1 hash of the valid server certificate
+SHA1 hash of a trusted server certificate

 |